 Reporting (Continued)

-If the individual that is the subject of the report is a District volunteer, the school or District shall investigate the underlying allegations and, if substantiated, the volunteer shall be prohibited from future school and District volunteer opportunities.
+If the individual that is the subject of the report is a qualified school volunteer, the school or District shall investigate the underlying allegations and, if substantiated, the qualified school volunteer may be prohibited from future school and District volunteer opportunities.

+Notwithstanding any statute to the contrary, notify the parent of each student that is an alleged party to the unauthorized electronic communication of each material phase of the investigation and disciplinary action including but not limited to a written summary of the results of an investigation and the final outcome of the disciplinary action.

-A Principal or Superintendent who violates shall be subject to disciplinary action in accordance with KRS 161.120 and KRS 156.132.
+A Principal or Superintendent who violates this reporting requirement shall be subject to disciplinary action in accordance with KRS 161.120 and KRS 156.132.

 References: